Radirators can be very trickey to get working.

 Next is bleeding the air out of your radiator, until only water exit the bleeding valve at the top end of the radiator.

-If your using a pump turn it on to circulate the water, or you will hear a few bangs if your using the thermosyphon way.
+If your using a pump turn it on to circulate the water, or you will hear a few bangs as the hot water trys to move the stubbon cold water, if your using thermosyphon system.
 This is the noise of the water being pushed up the pipes, it will stop once the water stars moving.

-If the bangs carry on, then there will be an airlock in the radiator so bleed it more until only water exits.
+If the bangs carry on, then there will be an airlock in the radiator so bleed the radiator more until only water exits.

 If nothing comes out the bleed valve, then the Ajax Valve needs to be turn on further until it does.